nitinlodhi019/MediScan/README.md

-# Medical AI App (FastAPI + Keras)
+# Medical AI App (Flask + Keras)

-This is a minimal FastAPI web app that loads your trained Keras models (.keras or .h5) and serves a simple frontend for image upload and prediction.
+This is a minimal Flask web app that loads your trained Keras models (.h5) and serves a simple frontend for image upload and prediction.
 It returns a formatted clinical-style report with prediction, confidence, findings, and recommendations.